Skeelan

 Skeelan is a 2023 investigative documentary produced by Adhadhu.
-Skeelan on the alleged mistreatment and deportation from the Maldives of Gnei Skeelan, a Sri Lankan national and the stepmother of the President Mohamed Muizzu.
+Skeelan is about the alleged mistreatment and deportation from the Maldives of Gnei Skeelan, a Sri Lankan national and the stepmother of the President Mohamed Muizzu.

 This film examines the inheritance dispute which followed after the death of Muizzu's father, Hussain Abdul Rahman, and the circumstances surrounding her deportation from the Maldives in 2016, as well as her current relations with Muizzu's family.

 Description

 Gnei Skeelan Hussain was married to Hussain Abdul Rahman, the father of Mohamed Muizzu from 2002 until Rahman's death in 2015.
 Following his death, Skeelan allegedly signed away her inheritance rights after then–Housing Minister Mohamed Muizzu allegedly promised to provide her financial support.
 She claims that Muizzu didn't uphold it, which led to her deportation from the country and her being blacklisted.
 She also claims that Muizzu's family cut ties with her.